 Manitoba Ag Weather Program

-The program is always expanding and improving to provide more reliable data, particularly in areas that have lacked adequate coverage.
+The program is always expanding and improving to provide more reliable data, particularly in areas that lack adequate coverage.
+Producers interested in hosting a weather station around the identified areas of future planned installations should ensure that the proposed location meets the site selection criteria.

 The program has three main goals: